Coronavirus Important Updates

 Ready to Take Your Next Step Forward?How to Apply

 Apply online for free at any time!
 Seton Hill University features streamlined admissions requirements and a comprehensive aid program.
-Interested in seeing campus?
+Interested in seeing the campus?
 Schedule a campus visit.
 You never know - you may just see your future from here.

 To contact the Office of Undergraduate Admissions, fill out our online Request for Information form.
 You may also call us any time at (724) 838-4281 or (800) 826-6234, or send an email to admit@setonhill.edu.